Whos-Who/backend/docs/Socket.Events.md

 **Success**

-- Server will emit a `game-player-ready` to the client a JSON object response with 2 attributes
-- `gameState` the updated gameState with the player's answer
-- `readyClientId` the player who is now ready
+- Server will emit `game-player-ready` to the client with a JSON object containing `gameState`, the updated gameState and `readyClientId`, the player who is now ready

 **Failure**